cs6006/cs6006.github.io/content/blog/second.md

 +++
-title = "ELI5, Vol II"
+title = "ELI5: Binary"
 date = 2023-01-02
-description = "How I taught Ms Zdan's first-graders overflow and you can too." slug = "eli5-ii"
+description = "How I taught Ms Zdan's first-graders binary, and you can too!" slug = "eli5-ii"
 +++